Field (mathematics): Constructible numbers

 The geometric mean theorem asserts that h^{2} = pq.
 Choosing q = 1 allows construction of the square root of a given constructible number p.

 In antiquity, several geometric problems concerned the (in)feasibility of constructing certain numbers with compass and straightedge.
 For example, it was unknown to the Greeks that it is, in general, impossible to trisect a given angle in this way.
 These problems can be settled using the field of constructible numbers.
 Real constructible numbers are, by definition, lengths of line segments that can be constructed from the points 0 and 1 in finitely many steps using only compass and straightedge.
 These numbers, endowed with the field operations of real numbers, restricted to the constructible numbers, form a field, which properly includes the field Q of rational numbers.
-The illustration shows the construction of square roots of constructible numbers, not necessarily contained within Q. Using the labeling in the illustration, construct the segments AB, BD, and a semicircle over AD (center at the midpoint C), which intersects the perpendicular line through B in a point F, at a distance of exactly $h=\sqrt p$ from B when BD has length one.
+The illustration shows the construction of square roots of constructible numbers, not necessarily contained within Q. Using the labeling in the illustration, construct the segments AD, DB, and a semicircle over AB (center at the midpoint O), which intersects the perpendicular line through D in a point C, at a distance of exactly $h=\sqrt p$ from B when BD has length one.

 Not all real numbers are constructible.
 It can be shown that $\sqrt[3] 2$ is not a constructible number, which implies that it is impossible to construct with compass and straightedge the length of the side of a cube with volume 2, another problem posed by the ancient Greeks.